-A Look Back At The Susan Smith Case — The South Carolina Mom Who Killed Her 2 Young Sons
+A Look Back At Susan Smith — The South Carolina Mom Who Killed Her 2 Young Sons

-It’s been almost 22 years since Susan Smith was convicted of killing her two little boys, a tragic event that sparked worldwide attention, rage and confusion.
+Susan Smith was convicted of killing her two little boys on July 22, 1995 — a tragic event that sparked worldwide attention, rage and confusion.
 While living in a maximum security prison in South Carolina, Smith, a survivor of sexual assault, continues to assert that it was past trauma that led her to murder her own children.

-The Murders of Michael Daniel Smith and Alexander Tyler Smith
+The Murders of Michael Daniel Smith & Alexander Tyler Smith

 Although she acted like a worried mother in front of cameras, Smith’s body language and mannerisms didn’t sit well with detectives.
 It didn’t help that she kept changing her story about the incident and what led up to the alleged carjacking and kidnapping.